themesberg/flowbite/content/forms/toggle.md

 {{< /example >}}

 ## Colors

+Change the color of the toggle component by updating the color classes of `peer-focus` and `peer-checked`.

 {{< example class="inline-flex inline-flex-wrap dark:bg-gray-800" github="components/forms.md" show_dark=true >}}
 <label for="red-toggle" class="relative inline-flex items-center mr-5 cursor-pointer">